Keavy Lynch: Stage career

 Keavy took the lead role in a pantomime performance of Snow White in December 2005 at the Theatre Royal in Nottingham.
-Keavy returned to the stage in 2015, appearing as a forest sprite in Robin Hood And The Babes In The Wood at Woodville Halls Theatre, Gravesend.
+Keavy returned to the stage in 2015, appearing as a forest sprite in Robin Hood and the Babes in the Wood at Woodville Halls Theatre, Gravesend.

 Counselling career

-In 2014, Keavy completed a degree, BSc Reflective Therapeutic Practice to become a qualified humanistic counsellor.
+In 2014, Keavy completed a degree, BSc Reflective Therapeutic Practice, to become a qualified humanistic counsellor.
 Her practice is located in Kingston upon Thames.

-Keavy is patron of a mental health charity, Stand Down which offers counselling to those who suffer mental trauma as a result of military service.
+Keavy is patron of a mental health charity, Stand Down, which offers counselling to those who suffer mental trauma as a result of military service.
 Keavy said "I am very excited and feel honoured to be a patron for Stand Down.
 I think it is a service that is very much needed and a service that these men and women deserve.
 I may not agree with war but these men and woman are risking their lives everyday fighting for the country I live in and I am grateful for that."

 Personal life

-In 2007, Keavy admitted that when B*Witched split up after the group was dropped by their record company, she suffered from depression and contemplated suicide.
+In 2007, Keavy admitted that when B*Witched split up after the group was dropped by their record company Sony Music, she suffered from depression and contemplated suicide.
 In 2011, Keavy said "I don't suffer from depression now.
 It was that one time, but it lasted for way too many years.
 I should have got help."
-In May 2017, Keavy married her partner of two years Nathaniel Comer.
+In May 2017, Keavy married her partner of two years, Nathaniel Comer, but the pair have since divorced.
 In September 2017, the couple were expecting their first child.
-On January 31, 2018, Keavy gave birth to their daughter, Freya.
-On 29 October 2020, Keavy gave birth to twins Felix and Elàna.
+On 31 January 2018, Keavy gave birth to their first daughter, Freya.
+On 29 October 2020, Keavy gave birth to twins.
+As of 2023 she is legally divorced and has been separated for three years.